-- ► Static vs. dynamic - With static tests, the code is analyzed without being run.
-We cover these methods as static program analysis later - With dynamic tests, we run the code under controlled conditions, and check the results against a given specification - ► Central question: where do the test cases come from? - ▶ Black-box: the inner structure of the s.u.t. is opaque, test cases are derived from specification only. - Grey-box: some inner structure of the s.u.t. is known, e.g. module architecture. - ▶ White-box: the inner structure of the s.u.t. is known, and tests cases are derived from the source code.
+- Static vs. dynamic - With static tests, the code is analyzed without being run.
+We cover these methods as static program analysis later - With dynamic tests, we run the code under controlled conditions, and check the results against a given specification - Central question: where do the test cases come from? - Black-box: the inner structure of the s.u.t. is opaque, test cases are derived from specification only. - Grey-box: some inner structure of the s.u.t. is known, e.g. module architecture. - ▶ White-box: the inner structure of the s.u.t. is known, and tests cases are derived from the source code and coverage objectives for the source code